KtwoMK/KryspinJemiolo/README.md

 - Born in Poland, Debica <br>
 - Living in the UK for over 13+ years <br>
 - 16 years of age <br>
-- current interest: front end web development <br>
+- current interest: Full-Stack web development <br>
 - Favourite song: All Mine - Plaza <br>
 </p1>